Lorah350/Capstone_1/README.md

 # Capstone_1
-Week 4Capstone-Salesterritory analysis with SQL and Excel
+Week 4Capstone-Sales territory analysis with SQL and Excel